Analysis of European colonialism and colonization

-History of colonisation and decolonization
+History of colonization and decolonization

-The era of European colonialism lasted from the 15th to 20th centuries and involved European powers vastly extending their reach around the globe by establishing colonies in the Americas, Africa, and Asia.
+The era of European colonialism can be defined by two big waves of colonialism: the first wave began in the 15th century, during the Age of Discovery of some European powers vastly extending their reach around the globe by establishing colonies in the Americas, and Asia.
+The second wave began during the 19th century, centering around Africa, in what is called the Scramble for Africa.
 The dismantling of European empires following World War II saw the process of decolonization begin in earnest.
 In 1941, President Franklin D. Roosevelt and British Prime Minister Winston Churchill jointly released the Atlantic Charter, which broadly outlined the goals of the U.S. and British governments.
 One of the main clauses of the charter acknowledged the right of all people to choose their own government.
 The document became the foundation for the United Nations and all of its components were integrated into the UN Charter, giving the organization a mandate to pursue global decolonization.

 Varieties of colonialism

 Historians generally distinguish two main varieties established by European colonials: the first is settler colonialism, where farms and towns were established by arrivals from Europe.
 Second, exploitation colonialism, purely extractive and exploitative colonies whose primary function was to develop economic exports.
 These frequently overlapped or existed on a spectrum.